A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Introduction

 where $\beta = (\beta_1,...,\beta_p)^\top$ and $\sigma^2$ are unknown.
 In many modern applications where the linear model is appropriate, $p$ is large and we may have a reason to believe a priori that $\beta_j$ is small in magnitude for most $j= 1,...,p$.
 For example, in genetics $X_{ij}$ might encode the state (presence or absence) of a specific genetic variant $j$ for individual $i$, and $Y_i$ measures a quantitative trait of interest.
-Typical cases entail the number $p$ of genetic variants in the millions but, for all we know about this kind of problems, only a small number of them are highly explanatory for the response.
+Typical cases entail the number $p$ of genetic variants in the millions but, for all we know about this kind of problems, only a small number of them may have significant explanatory power.
 Finding mutations which are in that sense important among the $p$ candidates, is key to investigating the causal mechanism regulating the trait.